-The conditional KR factor loadings, based on cash flows, equal the time-series regression loadings.
-The loadings of KR factors are completely determined by the cash flows of the bonds without the need to estimate them.
-The unconditional loadings of asset pricing factors are usually estimated in time-series regressions.
-We show that for term structure modeling both are the same.
+We show that the conditional KR factor loadings, based on cash flows, equal the time-series regression loadings.
+The cross-sectional estimation of the KR model implies loadings for KR factors that are completely determined by the cash flows of the bonds without using any time-series information.
+The loadings of risk factors have to capture the time-series co-movement of assets with factors, and hence are usually estimated in time-series regressions.
+We show empirically that cross-sectional cash flow information and time-series covariances capture the same term structure risk.

-We start with a panel of 10 discount bond returns estimated with the full KR method.
+We start with a panel of 10 discount bond excess returns estimated with the full KR method.
 The maturities of the discount bonds range from 1 to 10 years.
 The KR loadings are given by β .
 The discount bond returns have constant cash flows in this panel and hence constant loadings for term structure factors.
-Figure 7 shows the loadings of these 10 discount bond returns on the first six
+Figure 6 shows the loadings of these 10 discount bond returns on the first six KR factors.
+We compare them with the time-series regression coefficients on these factors.
+The loadings based on time-series regressions result in essentially the same loadings.
+Hence, we can either use the cash flow information or the time-series covariances of bond returns to obtain the loadings on discount bonds.